saikojosh/Trawler-Std/README.md

 # Trawler-Std

-**NOTE: The config properties for Trawler 0.2.x have changed.
-Please update the package.json files in any apps that used an older version of Trawler.**

 Trawler-Std (`npm install -g trawler-std`) is an application **supervisor** that sits in front of your Node app and performs a number of tasks including:
 * Capturing the console output (stdout) and console errors (stderr) of your app.
 * Streaming the output somewhere (e.g. to a file on disk).